vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

-This way of performing hybrid retrieval allows retrieving only by the sparse representation and uses the dense representation to compute features for ranking.
+This way of performing hybrid retrieval allows retrieving only by the sparse representation and uses the dense vector representation to compute features for ranking.

 ## Hybrid ranking

-In the previous section, we demonstrated combining the two top-k query operators using boolean operators.
+In the previous section, we demonstrated combining the two top-k query operators using boolean query operators.

 This section will show combining the two retrieval strategies using the Vespa ranking framework.
+We can first start evaluating the effectiveness of the hybrid rank profile that combines the two retrieval strategies.

 <div class="pre-parent">